 You can also feed a large variety of grains to your parrots, such as wheat, barley, pasta, cooked brown rice, quinoa, whole wheat bread, whole wheat cereal, and oats.
 You can also offer them cooked beans, lentils, and peas.
 All these grains are a great source of nutrients.

-Best Food for Lovebird Parrots in Winters
+What is the Best Food for Lovebird Parrots in Winters?

 Cold weather can be hard to tolerate for your parrots.
 Parrots in the wild can tolerate cold weather very well but for pet parrots it can be very difficult but you can offer them some of their favorite treats to make them love winters.